Sharing thoughts, ideas, perspectives, and the occasional opinion.

 Science vs Art.
 Profit vs Loss.

 The billing process always happens.
 Period.
 It’s a matter of how long it takes and the accuracy of the result.
-Check out our webinar series to learn the science behind best practices.

 Are Your Clients Paying 100%